 I started making soft serve dairy-free ice cream.
 My blender proved to be unexpectedly helpful for this purpose.

 I started with a $20 blender from a big-box discount store.
 That was fine for basic protein shakes, but I soon realized I wanted a better blender with a more powerful motor to make soft serve.

 Today, I use my upgraded kitchen blender to make protein lattes (black tea, green tea, coffee – I have 3 protein lattes daily), smoothies, and frozen desserts.
 You can also use your blender to puree soups, make sauces and dressings, crush ice, grind grains and nuts, and more.
 There are other advantages as well:

 Nutrient retention: Blending fruits and vegetables can help retain the nutrients lost during other cooking methods.
 Blending also breaks down tough fibers in fruits and vegetables, making them easier to digest.

-Time-saving: Blenders are designed to quickly and efficiently blend ingredients, saving you time in the kitchen.
+Time-saving: Blenders are designed to blend ingredients quickly and efficiently, saving you time in the kitchen.
 Chopping ingredients by hand takes a long time.
 You can throw items into the blender and let it work for you.

 Consistency: Blenders can create consistent blends, which can be challenging to achieve by hand.
 This is especially useful when you want a smooth and even texture.